FAQs Semester TicketRead out

 Do I have to buy the semester ticket although I don’t need it?

 No student is obliged to buy a 24-hour ticket for the entire MVV area for one semester for 209.30 euros (approx. 34.88 euros per month).
 For someone who always travels by bike, for example, it may seem too expensive or unnecessary.
-Only the solidarity fee of 72.00 euros per semester, that is 12.00 euros per month, is obligatory.
+Only the solidarity fee of 72.00 euros per semester (except for the winter semester 2022/23: only 63 euros, see coloured box above), that is a maximum of 12.00 euros per month, is obligatory.
 The solidarity fee is an important part of the semester ticket’s overall concept.

 How does the solidarity fee benefit me?